Appalam Kuzhambu | Appalam vatha kuzhambu

 • Break each appalam into big random pieces

 • In a heavy-bottomed pan, add oil and let it heat.
-Once when the oil is hot add the ingredients under to temper; let it crackle
+Once the oil is hot, add the ingredients under to temper; let it crackle

-• Add appalam and let it roast in low flame for a minute, sauteeing them between.
+• Add appalam and let it roast on low flame for a minute, sautéing them in between.
 You need not fry the appalam

 • Add sambar powder and give a quick stir